-Thirdly, the PDP Working Group should coordinate with, and track the work of, other parallel or ongoing reviews of specific RPMs and relevant projects that may provide useful data or information to the Working Group (e.g. the ongoing GNSO IGO-INGO Access to Curative Rights Protections Mechanisms PDP Working Group, the TMCH independent review, the CCT Review and the New gTLD Subsequent Procedures PDP Working Group).
-In this regard, the PDP Working Group should appoint a community liaison to the New gTLD Subsequent Procedures PDP Working Group, who should ideally be a member of both PDP Working Groups.
+Thirdly, the PDP Working Group should coordinate with, and track the work of, other parallel or ongoing reviews of specific RPMs and relevant projects that may provide useful data or information to the Working Group (e.g. the ongoing GNSO IGO-INGO Access to Curative Rights Protections Mechanisms PDP Working Group, the pending TMCH independent review and the Competition, Consumer Protection and Consumer Trust review).